zynesis/nzia-website/content/sand-dollar/help/agent-locations.md

 Need a new card?
 Need help with your account?
 Authorized Sand Dollar Agents provide the following services:

-* Issue/re-issue of Sand Dollar Card
+* Issue/re-issue Sand Dollar Cards
-* Activation/deactivation of Sand Dollar Card
+* Activation/deactivation Sand Dollar Cards
 * PIN Reset

 _Agent locations will be updated soon._